tangible-landscape/grass-tangible-landscape/README.md

 Installation:
 -------------

-1. Install GRASS GIS 7.
+1. Install GRASS GIS 7.2.
+You need to compile it yourself, because 7.2 is not released yet.
+For GRASS GIS compilation, see instructions for [r.in.kinect](https://github.com/ncsu-osgeorel/r.in.kinect).
 2. Install GRASS GIS addon [r.in.kinect](https://github.com/ncsu-osgeorel/r.in.kinect)
 3. Install Python package watchdog using pip